 With an Adverse Outcome occurring after such a long delay after the MIE, it is extremely difficult to make a quantitative link, since the AO can occur when serum Pb levels have returned to normal.
 Bakulski and coworkers (2012) therefore proposed measuring Pb bone content as an index of historical Pb exposure.
+Similarly, Schwartz and coworkers (2000) showed that tibia Pb levels were good predictors of delayed cognitive decline of former organolead workers.
+Thus, Pb blood level is rather representative of acute exposure, whereas Pb bone level represent long-term accumulation.

 Regarding the KER "cell injury/death to neuroinflammation", it is accepted that neuronal injury may be sufficient to trigger a neuroinflammatory response.
 But, because of the neuroprotective or neuroreparative potential of neuroinflammation, it is possible that the consequences of neuroinflammation will be in a first step positive, with microglia expressing the M2 phenotype.
-After an exposure arrest and a temporal delay (Sandström et al., 2014), or in presence of cell death (Nakajima and Kohsaka, 2004; Hanish and Kettenmann, 2007), microglia can acquire the M1 neurodegenerative phenotype.
+After an exposure arrest and a temporal delay (Sandström et al., 2014), or in the presence of cell death (Nakajima and Kohsaka, 2004; Hanish and Kettenmann, 2007), microglia can acquire the M1 neurodegenerative phenotype.
 Therefore, it is rather the qualitative phenotype of neuroinflammation that will induce neurodegeneration.
-However, a possible correlation of increased microglial reactivity, measured by PET and a decrease in hippocampal volume, measured by MRI, suggests, in advanced Alzheimer's disease, a possible link between the intensity of neuroinflammation and the neurodegenerative consequences (Lichtenstein et al., 2010).
+However, a possible correlation of increased microglial reactivity, measured by PET, and a decrease in hippocampal volume, measured by MRI, suggests, in advanced Alzheimer's disease, a possible link between the intensity of neuroinflammation and the neurodegenerative consequences (Lichtenstein et al., 2010).